juliaguida/oystercard/challenges/sudoku.md

 '0' * 81
 ````

-On a macbook the algorithm for solving an empty sudoku takes about 4 seconds (it tries a very large number of possible options).
+On a MacBook the algorithm for solving an empty sudoku takes about 4 seconds (it tries a very large number of possible options).

 So, how do we update our algorithm to solve a really hard sudoku?
 First, make sure you're familiar with recursion (:pill: [Recursion](https://github.com/makersacademy/course/blob/master/pills/recursion.md)).
 This is a classic case of recursion: a hard problem can be broken down into two simpler problems until a base case that is trivial to solve is reached.